saltyorg/docs/docs/reference/accounts.md

     `remotes`: This variable takes a list of dictionaries formatted like the example.
 Add as many remotes as you wish.

-        `remote`: The name of the rclone remote for this mount.
+    `remotes/remote`: The name of the rclone remote for this mount.
+Include a path if you are not working with the root [i.e. `google:/path/to/stuff`]

-        `template`: The name of the template you want to use for the mount.
+    `remotes/template`: The name of the template you want to use for the mount.
 Currently Saltbox supports 4 options: `google`, `dropbox`, `sftp` and a path to a file ("/opt/mycustomfolder/remote.j2") containing either jinja2 template or an actual copy of a systemd service file.
 You should put the template file in a folder in /opt so that it moves with your install after a restore.

-        `upload`: Toggles whether you intend to upload to this remote using Cloudplow.
+    `remotes/upload`: Toggles whether you intend to upload to this remote using Cloudplow.

-        `upload_from`: The local path Cloudplow will use to upload from if the remote was upload enabled.
+    `remotes/upload_from`: The local path Cloudplow will use to upload from if the remote was upload enabled.

-        `vfs_cache/enabled`: Toggle for using Rclone VFS file cache.
+    `remotes/vfs_cache/enabled`: Toggle for using Rclone VFS file cache.

-        `vfs_cache/max_age`: Defines the max age of files in the cache.
+    `remotes/vfs_cache/max_age`: Defines the max age of files in the cache.

-        `vfs_cache/size`: Defines the max size of the cache.
+    `remotes/vfs_cache/size`: Defines the max size of the cache.
 The cache can grow above this value in actual usage (polls the cache once a minute) so leave some headroom when using this.

     `version`: Rclone version that is installed by Saltbox.
     Choices are `latest`, `current`, `beta`, or a specific version number (e.g. `1.42`).